openenergymonitor/guide/source/setup/local.markdown

 If you wish to access your data away from home this is possible using remote access services such as Dataplicity.
 Dataplicity currently offer a free-tier of one device per user.
 For more information see: [Remote Access](/setup/remote-access/).

-We do also offer an optional remote data logging and visualisation service called [Emoncms.org](https://emoncms.org) running a slightly reduced feature set to that available locally for applications where remote logging is required.
+We do also offer an optional remote data logging and visualisation service called [Emoncms.org](https://emoncms.org) running a slightly reduced feature set to that available locally for applications were remote logging is required.
 Emoncms.org is a pay-as-you-go service but all OpenEnergyMonitor shop hardware purchases come with 20% free emoncms.org credit which is designed to give 5-10 years of free use.
 See [Log Remotely](/setup/remote/) for configuration steps.

-It is also possible to install our emoncms software on your own remote server, we have a nice installation script to help with this for use with Debian systems, see [EmonScripts](https://github.com/openenergymonitor/EmonScripts).
+It is also possible to install our open source emoncms software on your own remote server, we have a nice installation script to help with this for use with Debian systems, see [EmonScripts](https://github.com/openenergymonitor/EmonScripts).

 ## {% linkable_title 1.
 Emoncms Inputs %}